okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Think of a Facebook grid where the users are lined up with things like a user image, name, company name and position name.
 How might we store this data in the table?

 Maybe create a User model?
 But also maybe no the ideal way to do it.

+It would not be obvious to get all the company names back.